How to List Hobbies and Interests on a CV (With Examples)

 What are the common mistakes to avoid when adding hobbies and interests to a CV?

-Including hobbies and interests on a CV can have a reverse effect on your application.
+Including hobbies and interests on a CV can have a negative effect on your application.
 Here are some expert reasons as to why you should leave them out:

 What are the common hobbies and interests in the UK?